JuliaAI/MLJ.jl/docs/src/performance_measures.md

 To see list all measures, run `measures()`.
-Further measures for probabilistic predictors, such as proper scoring rules, and for constructing multi-target product measures, is planned.
+Further measures for probabilistic predictors, such as proper scoring rules, and for constructing multi-target product measures, are planned.
 If you'd like to see measure added to MLJ, post a comment [here](https://github.com/alan-turing-institute/MLJBase.jl/issues/299)